wubw/BinweiBlog/2018/https.rst

 See Cookies:
 F12 -> Application tab -> Cookies
 Secure cookie cannot be get if it is on http channel

+Chrome browser, press F12 and goto Security tab, you can see the certificates of the https web site

+certmgr.msc, to see the trusted CA (Firefox has its own CA manager)

 Relevant websites
 ======================